-The Group's short-term objective is to continue to establish the Centre for Invasive Species Solutions and deliver its first RD&E project portfolio - Portfolio No. 1.
-Portfolio No. 1 is funded through a five-year agreement between the Commonwealth Department of Agriculture, Fisheries and Forestry (DAFF), all States and the ACT, two industry Research and Development Corporations, five universities and the NZ Department of Conservation.
-Portfolio No. 1 commenced in 2017 and finishes in 2022.
+The Group's short-term objective is to continue its work promoting and managing strategic RD&E through the Centre for Invasive Species Solutions (CISS), and finalise the delivery of its first RD&E project portfolio - Portfolio No. 1.
+Portfolio No. 1 was funded through a five-year agreement between the Commonwealth Department of Agriculture, Fisheries and Forestry (DAFF), all States and the ACT, two industry Research and Development Corporations, five universities and the NZ Department of Conservation.
+Portfolio No. 1 commenced in 2017 and finishes in 2023.
 In addition, the Group is attracting further funding from state governments and industry bodies to further pursue its objectives.

 The Group's long-term objective is to secure the Centre for Invasive Species Solutions (CISS) as a permanent national collaborative invasive species institution that enables and drives a more coordinated and efficient approach to invasive species management across Australia's National Biosecurity System.
-This will include pursuing a broader RD&E scope that covers vertebrate pests, weeds and environmental invertebrates and diseases, and diversifies revenue by attracting deductible gift receipts through a Public Fund and additional projects aligned to the CISS strategy.
+This will include pursuing a broader RD&E scope that covers vertebrate pests, weeds and environmental invertebrates and diseases, and diversifies revenue by attracting additional project funding that aligns with the CISS strategy, including deductible gift receipts through the Public Fund.